How does the Elastic get the Potential Energy?

 by David Gleeson

-Students physically manipulate a couple of springs and then collect data from a spring force Phet simulator, graph the data, calculate the area under the curve of their linear line and then, hopefully, derive the equation for Elastic Potential Energy.
+In this lesson, students physically manipulate a couple of springs and then collect data from a spring force Phet simulator.
+Next, they graph the data, calculate the area under the curve of their linear line and then, hopefully, derive the equation for Elastic Potential Energy.

 Lesson Plan Link/URL